llm-bible/llm-bible.github.io/_publications/gloeckle2024better.markdown

 bibkey: gloeckle2024better
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.19737"}
-tags: ['Efficiency And Optimization', 'GPT', 'Model Architecture', 'Training Techniques', 'Uncategorized']
+tags: ['Efficiency And Optimization', 'GPT', 'Model Architecture', 'Training Techniques']
 ---
 Large language models such as GPT and Llama are trained with a next-token prediction loss.
 In this work, we suggest that training language models to